squiggle-lang/squiggle-lang.org/tutorial/chapter/4/index.md

 title: "Operators"
 ---

 The operators mostly work like JavaScript, but they are more restricted.
+Squiggle supports the following operators:

 - `or`
 - `and`